 Weekly Regulation Summary

-Summary for Week Ending 19 February 2020
+Summary for Week Ending December 6, 2023

 The regulation plan for Lake Ontario specifies a weekly average outflow from Saturday through the following Friday, inclusive.
 To provide timely information for the coming week to the hydropower and Seaway operators, and our readers, we complete the regulation plan calculations each Thursday.
 Our calculations use the data available at the time, which are from the previous seven days (Thursday through Wednesday).
 Since the two time periods do not exactly coincide, their data are usually slightly different.